chrisdunelm/DotNetWebToolkit/Readme.markdown

 ----

-Cil2Js uses Mono.Cecil internally for reading .NET binaries, and the transcoder will accept a Cecil MethodDefinition:
+Dot Net Web Toolkit uses Mono.Cecil internally for reading .NET binaries, and the transcoder will accept a Cecil MethodDefinition:

 ``` C#